Turning Strangers into Neighbors, and Neighbors into Friends

 STRENGTHENING NEIGHBORHOODS.
 Together with long-time residents and community groups, Cayuga Connectors recently earned the title of “Comeback Neighborhood of the Year.”

 In neighborhoods across San Francisco, local Community Connectors have helped build lively, inter-generational groups of neighbors to support older adults and people with disabilities in their community.
-Most of these neighborhoods don’t have a senior center or community center in walking distance.
+Most of these neighborhoods don’t have a senior center or community center within walking distance.
 Instead, neighbors meet at local churches, parks, and in each others’ homes.

 Neighborhood Network in the Western Addition: The St. Francis Square Cooperative